MirkoMazzoleni/MirkoMazzoleni.github.io/_posts/2022-01-16-confusion_gears.md

 An additional property of the confusion stars and gears is that **the enclosed area provides information about the overall classification performance**.
 The relation of these areas to standard classification metrics has also been derived.

-Finally, the new graphic tools can usefully be employed to **visualize the performances of a sequence of classifiers.**
+Finally, the new graphic tools can usefully be employed to **visualize the performance of a sequence of classifiers.**

 ## References